A large new house with expansive windows, emphasizing modern architecture and design.

 How Does An Assumable Mortgage Work?

-An assumable mortgage works much the same as a traditional home loan, except the buyer is limited to financing through the seller's lender.
-Lenders must typically approve an assumable mortgage.
+An assumable mortgage is basically like a traditional home loan, aside from the fact that the buyer can only get financing through the seller’s lender.
+As mentioned, lenders must approve an assumable mortgage.
 If done without approval, sellers run the risk of having to pay the full remaining balance upfront.
-Sellers also risk buyers missing payments, which can negatively impact their credit score.
+Sellers also risk buyers missing payments, which can negatively impact the credit score of both the buyer and seller.

-One major advantage is that an appraisal is not required in these instances, which can potentially save buyers hundreds of dollars.
-Buyers should still order a home inspection to check for any repair issues with the property.
+One major advantage of an assumable mortgage is the absence of an appraisal requirement.
+Skipping an appraisal can save buyers hundreds of dollars.
+Buyers should still order a home inspection, though, to check for any repair issues with the property.
 Once the buyer closes on the home, the seller will no longer be liable for the mortgage payments.

 Get approved to buy a home.